Regularity properties of free multiplicative convolution on the positive line: Proof of Theorem

-We first prove the existence and uniqueness in the cases (i) and (ii).
-For existence, let $E_{-}$ and $E_{+}$ to be the leftmost and rightmost endpoints of $\supp\rho$, respectively.
-The existence of $E_{-}$ and $E_{+}$ follows from the fact that $\rho$ is nonzero, continuous function on $\R$ of compact support.
-Clearly, by the definition of $\caV$, $E_{-}$ and $E_{+}$ must solve \eqref{eq:edgechar}.
+We first prove the existence and uniqueness of $E$ in the cases (i) and (ii).
+For existence, let $E_{-}$ and $E_{+}$ be the leftmost and rightmost endpoints of $\supp\rho$, respectively.
+The existence of $E_{-}$ and $E_{+}$ follows from the fact that $f$ is a nonzero, continuous function on $\R$ with compact support.
+Clearly the points $E_{-}$ and $E_{+}$ are in $\caV$, so that they must solve \eqref{eq:edgechar} by Proposition \ref{prop:edgechar}.